 Much talk on removal of Dividend Distribution Tax (DDT) over the years to reduce the tax burden.
-With the changes in the budget 2020, the applicability of taxes were a bit defered towards to the shareholder from the company.
+With the changes in the budget 2020, the applicability of taxes were a bit deferred towards to the shareholder from the company.
 Covers Dividend Distribution Tax, it's applicability, and changes proposed in the Budget 2020.

 Dividend usually refers to the distribution of profits by a company to its shareholders.
 Section 2(22) of Income tax act covers the Dividend.
 Dividend shall also include the following.